hbc/mammoth_code/README.txt

 ## Variant calling analysis

 All genomes were analyzed with bcbio-nextgen framework using the variant calling pipeline to detect the difference against the African genome.
 The config files to run bcbio are inside: `analysis/bcbio` folder.
+All commands used are at `bcbio-nextgen-commands.log`.

 After this was done, we used the bash script `vcf_parsing.sh` to parse the final VCF in order to get all the information showed in the final table.